 Starting with The Titan's Curse, the titular character of the series Percy Jackson and the Olympians has two main love interests: blonde Annabeth and redhead Rachel.
 Eventually subverted in the final book, as Rachel dumps him (when they weren't going out in the first place, no less) in favor of becoming the new Oracle of Delphi.
 He gets Annabeth in the end.

 Ironically enough, the only red headed goddess, Artemis (The Goddess of virgins) is the second most popular god on fanfiction.net based on the amount of stories tagged with her name (Only beaten by her brother Apollo), with tons of stories with her having red haired children....

-Nearly every hero in Terry Brooks' Shannara series fits this trope.
-Menion Leah and Shirl Ravenlock in The Sword of Shannara, Wil Ohmsford and Amberle Elessedil in The Elfstones of Shannara (but this is subverted when, following Amberle's transformation into the Ellcrys tree, Wil marries the black-haired Eretria), Par Ohmsford and Damson Rhee in the Heritage of Shannara quadrilogy, Bek Ohmsford and Rue Meridian in the Voyage of the Jerle Shannara trilogy, and Panterra Qu with Prue Liss in the Legends of Shannara duology.
+Nearly every hero in Terry Brooks's Shannara series fits this trope.
+Wil Ohmsford and Amberle Elessedil in The Elfstones Of Shannara (but this is subverted when, following Amberle's transformation into the Ellcrys tree, Wil marries the black-haired Eretria), Par Ohmsford and Damson Rhee in the Heritage Of Shannara quadrilogy, Bek Ohmsford and Rue Meridian in the Voyage Of The Jerle Shannara trilogy, and Panterra Qu with Prue Liss in the Legends of Shannara duology.

 Male example: Edward Cullen from Twilight has reddish-brown hair, as does his infamous daughter.